 On the island, the Mi'kmaq people often traded furs with French or English settlers in return for guns, clothing, copper kettles, and other manufactured goods.
 Contact with European settlers became increasingly common during the 19th century and marriages, especially between Mi'kmaq men and European women, were not uncommon.

 Photo by Paul-Emile Miot.
-Reproduced by permission of the Archives and Manuscripts Division (MF 354.01.01), Queen Elizabeth II Library, Memorial University, St. John’s, NL.
+Courtesy of Archives and Special Collections (MF 354.01.01), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John's, NL.